smeekes/bootUR/README.md

 by Ng and Perron (2001) with the correction of Perron and Qu (2008).
 Other options include the regular Akaike information criterion (AIC), as well as the Bayesian information criterion and its modified variant.
-In addition, the rescaling suggested by Calaiere et al. (2015) is implemented to improve the power of the test under hetereskedasticity;
+In addition, the rescaling suggested by Cavaliere et al. (2015) is implemented to improve the power of the test under heteroskedasticity;
 this can be turned off by setting `rescale = FALSE`.
 To overwrite data-driven lag length selection with a pre-specified lag length, simply set both the minimum `p.min` and maximum lag length `p.max` for the